matias-kovero/AWiB/4-RPA/README.md

 <img src="./images/conf_openbrowser.png" width="50%">

 You can now test and run your bot for the first time!
 It has only one command - to open YTJ web page in web browser -, but let's run it because we need the YTJ web page opened when we move forward.
-First, click __Save__ on the editor window and then __Run__ to test your bot.
+First, click __Save__ on the editor window and then __Run__ to test your bot. __NOTE!__ When you click "Run", the RPA platform will take over your controls (mouse and keyboard).
+Make sure not to touch anything when the bot is running or you might interfere its operation.

 ![](./images/start_stop.JPG)

+Your bot should run and YTJ web page should be opened in Internet Explorer (IE).
+Bot stops automatically.
+If you see a pop-up in IE about some security preferences, click "Ask me later" to close the pop-up.
+Nice!
+Your first RPA run :) __Make sure to leave the YTJ web site open!!__

 __2.__ Next lets add a ``Object cloning`` and select the search box from the ytj.fi website.
 We will add the business_id value to it.